Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, I: Construction: Ping-pong

 \subsection{The statement}

 Here we discuss the extension of the classical Klein's ping-pong lemma to graph of groups.
-Although this is analogous to working with normal forms, we were not able to locate a place in the literature where it is stated in this dynamical form.
-For particular cases, this is originally due to Fenchel and Nielsen (the now-published notes \cite{Fenchel-Nielsen} were circulating in the 50s) and it appears in detail in the work of Maskit \cite[Ch.~VII]{Maskit}.
+Although this is analogous to working with normal forms, we were not able to locate a place in the literature where it is stated in this dynamical form: from the automatic structure of a virtually free group, it is not surprising that such a statement exists, but exhibiting the minimal list of conditions is far from obvious, and probably previously undone.
+For the particular cases of amalgamated products and HNN extensions, this is originally due to Fenchel and Nielsen (the now-published notes \cite{Fenchel-Nielsen} were circulating in the 1950s) and it appears in detail in the work of Maskit \cite[Chapter VII]{Maskit}.
 Observe that for general graphs of groups, our ping-pong lemma is difficult to use, as one needs efficient ways of solving the membership problem for $\alpha_e(A_e)\subset G_{o(e)}$ (cf.~\cite{kapovich2005foldings}).

+The reader who is not familiar with Bass--Serre theory could find helpful to read first \S\S\ref{sc:arboreal_part} and \ref{sc:arboreal_ping-pong}.
+In particular, the conditions listed in the following fundamental definition are very natural when considering the action on a Bass--Serre tree.

 \begin{dfn} Consider a graph $\overline X=(V,E)$ and let $G=\pi_1(\overline X;G_v,A_e)$ be the fundamental group of a graph of groups.
 Choose a spanning tree $T=(V,E_T)\subset \overline X$, and let $S=E\setminus E_T$ be the collection of oriented edges not in $T$.
 We denote by $\mathsf{St}_T(v)=\{e\in E_T\mid o(e)=v\}$ the \emph{star} of $v$ in $T$; given $e\in E_T$ and $v\in V$, we also write $v\in C(e,T)$ if the edge $e$ belongs to the oriented geodesic path in $T$ connecting $o(e)$ to $v$.